Contact us

 If you drink, we recommend no more than two drinks a day, but, if you don’t drink, don’t start!

-Can I reduce my ‘bad’ cholesterol levels by diet only or do I need to take medications?
+Can I reduce my ‘bad’ cholesterol by diet only or do I need to take medications?

 Many people do not know that the major part of cholesterol in our blood is produced by our body itself and this is genetically determined, while only a small part comes certain foods, like those of animal origin (e.g. fat, cheese, red meat) or fried foods.